Mothers' rights

-Mother's rights are the legal obligations for expecting mothers, existing mothers, and adoptive mothers in the United States.
+Mother's rights are the legal obligations for expecting mothers, existing mothers, and adoptive mothers.
 Issues that involve mothers' rights include labor rights, breast feeding, and family rights.

+Universal Declaration of Human Rights

+Mother's rights are enshrined in Article 25 of the Universal Declaration of Human Rights:

 Labor rights

 Labor rights for mothers in the United States consist of maternal leave during the various stages of pregnancy as well as when the baby is born and afterwards.
 They also include work procedures for new mothers returning to their workplace after giving birth.
 The time women are allowed to take off for childbirth is referred to as maternity leave.
 Each state and company has its own laws regarding the allotted time allowed off for family leave, as well as any other support given to new mothers.
 The Family and Medical Leave Act of 1993 (FMLA) has set laws for companies across the board setting the minimum requirements for maternity leave.
 The regulations set by FMLA apply to mothers, fathers, and adoptive parents.
 The act requires most companies to allow up to 12 weeks of non-paid family leave.

 Furthermore, US Law protects workers against harassment of and employers that discriminate against a worker based on being pregnant, if they were pregnant, or intend to become pregnant under the Pregnancy Discrimination Act (PDA) and the Americans with Disabilities Act (ADA).
 Pregnant workers may also be able to request adjustments in their workdays to accommodate their health such as breaks to the bathroom.